achen1296/Apple-Music-Editor/README.md

 - In the tables below, an offset "..." means all of the offsets in between the previous and next entries (or until the end of the section if at the end) were always 0 in my library (unless I missed any).
   - It is tempting to assume that these are just reserved empty space — but this is not always the case!
 As I discovered, there are many cases where 0 is the default value indicating that some feature is not used, a pointer is not assigned, etc., and your library file will always contain 0 there if you happen to have never used that feature!
 For example, did you know that you can favorite artists, albums, and playlists as well as tracks?
 Neither did I until after exploring every nook and cranny of the GUI for this project, and all of those bytes were 0s until I found them.
 - "(a?)" is shorthand for "(always?)", speculating that an offset always has the value given in the example because it is the only one I have ever seen (this is not given comprehensively, I may have missed some cases).
   - In principle, section lengths could be different between sections of the same type.
-In practice, however, they are always the same for a certain section type, with the exception of the badly-behaved [boma](#boma-binary-object) (nice alliteration ;) children.
-Therefore I will not mark these with (a?) and you may assume the example value is the one and only value that ever appears.
+In practice, however, they are always the same for a certain section type, _with the only exceptions being sections containing string data_.
+Therefore I will not mark these with (a?) and you may assume the example value is the one and only value that ever appears other than this exception.
   - Obviously the section signature will also always be the same for a certain section type, almost by definition.

 # Encryption and Compression